Seafood-Globalization-Lab/artis-model/README.md

 It should take approximately 10 minutes to run this full installation.

 ## Creating python virtual environment

+*NOTE*: This protocol may not be successful for every individual local machine.
+The interaction in package versions and computer architecture (*i.e.* arm64 M1, M2 chips) may complicate this virtual environment set up.
+We are working on setting up a portable docker image to increase the reproducibility of this code.

 1. Open the artis-model repository in RStudio.
 2. Click on the terminal tab.
 3. Type `pwd` in the terminal.